MinaDarsh/qmk_firmware/keyboards/ai03/equinox/keymaps/minadarsh/readme.md

 ## Persistent layers

+There are three main layers, or Persistent Layers, these stay selected even if reconnecting the board:
 * Colemak-DHk layer, this one is the default.
 * Qwerty, only changes the layout of the Alpha keys, Backspace still on Caps Lock.
 * Gaming, same as Qwerty, but Caps Lock restored (some games need this) and Tap Dance Tab is different.
 (More further on.)

+Colemak-DHk:

 ![Colemak](https://i.imgur.com/Hp4YR4y.png)